 We’ll also make friends with moulins.
 These are nearly vertical shafts within a glacier that can plunge hundreds of feet down, typically forged by melting water and moving debris.
 Speaking of, the glacial water is the best water I’ve ever tasted and indeed a much enjoyed refreshment after a hike.
 Upon reaching the top of the route, we leave the alpine environment and head back towards Backside Lake.

 Day 7: Goodbye, Denali

 With the arrival of the last day comes that bittersweet moment of hearing our plane arriving to propel us back to reality.
 Weather permitting, we’ll get a chance to do a flight tour around Denali and take in the final views of the surrounding gorges and mountains.
 Back in Anchorage, we’ll have our final dinner, hug each other, and say our goodbyes.

 Additional Info to Help You Prep for Backpacking in Denali

-When you think of Alaska and its countless hiking and backpacking trails, one of the first things that may pop into your mind are: bears.
+When you think of hiking in Alaska, one of the first things that may pop into your mind are: bears.
 I have some good news for you!
 Albeit curious, they seem to be more afraid of us than vice versa.
 Personally, I’d chalk that up to there not being much human contact in Denali.

 Despite this, we’ll take the utmost precaution with bears.
 Everything that has a smell will be stored in bear canisters, we’ll have bear spray handy, and our bigger group size will usually deter them from coming close to us.